swoogles/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

    :align: center
    :width: 100%

-The reason why the example is intuitively impermissible is that the `PaintAgree` contract is supposed to express that the painter has an obligation to paint Alice's house, but he never agreed to that obligation.
+The reason why the example is impermissible is that the `PaintAgree` contract is supposed to express that the painter has an obligation to paint Alice's house, but he never agreed to that obligation.
 On paper contracts, obligations are expressed in the body of the contract,